mpostol/OPC-UA-OOI/Networking/DataRepository/AzureGateway/README.md

 ## Acknowledgment

 I would like to acknowledge the [CrossHMI](https://github.com/Drutol/CrossHMI#crosshmi) project from which the `AzureGateway` implementation of the `DataRepository` was derived.
-I would like to thank [Piotr Szymczak](https://github.com/Drutol) for hir inputs/inspirations, feedback, and cooperation in this respect.
+I would like to thank [Piotr Szymczak](https://github.com/Drutol) for his inputs/inspirations, feedback, and cooperation in this respect.

 ## Implementation walk through